 Once dinner service was completed and I topped up my wine glass, it was well and truly time to relax and enjoy the flight.
 The onboard media system was really easy to use and they had a great selection of TV shows and Hollywood movies to watch, even a few games on there for those looking for something a bit retro!
 I chose to watch the Baywatch movie but then quickly found something else, perhaps a bit more educational, and so switched over to watch the “Churchill” movie instead.

 At this point in the flight, it was common for passengers to get slightly irritated with the passengers in front reclining their seat all the way back.
 The seats were great for recline but on the negative side, can be bothersome when the passenger in front is reclined all the way into your face.
 I chose to only recline slightly as I was quite conscious of the person sitting behind me.
 Even though the passenger in front of me had fully reclined his seat, I was still able to tilt my IFE monitor forward and not miss out on any action on the TV.

 There were two standard lavatories located to the rear of the cabin for both premium economy and economy class passengers.
 There were no perks of hand lotions, designer hand wash or any other amenities provided.
 Nevertheless, they were clean and tidy and fully stocked as you’d expect.

-An hour before we landed in New York, the crew came around with a light snack consisting of a wrap (chicken caesar for those in the first couple rows and egg mayo for everyone else); crisps (chips) and a packet of biscuits (cookies) – Practicing my American lingo before we landed, accompanied with a choice of drink, of which I had a coffee.
+An hour before we landed in New York, the crew came around with a light snack consisting of a wrap (chicken caesar for those in the first couple rows and egg mayo for everyone else); crisps (chips) and a packet of biscuits (cookies) – Practicing my American lingo before we landed, accompanied by a choice of drink, of which I had a coffee.